Top 3 Methods to Count Colored Cells In Excel

 VBA’s street smart techniques help us to reduce time consumption at our workplace for some of the complicated issues.

-Not only we can reduce time at our workplace we can also create our own functions to fit in our needs.
+Not only can we reduce time, but we can also create our own functions to fit our needs.
 One such function we can create a function to count cells based on color.
 Below is the VBA code to create a function to count cells based on color.

 Function Color_Cell_Count(ColorCell As Range, DataRange As Range) Dim Data_Range As Range Dim Cell_Color As Long Cell_Color = ColorCell.Interior.ColorIndex For Each Data_Range In DataRange If Data_Range.Interior.ColorIndex = Cell_Color Then Color_Cell_Count = Color_Cell_Count + 1 End If Next Data_Range End Function